butchervanity/butchervanity/README.md

 i  like  cuddles  .  .  feel  free  to  cuddle  me  when  you  see  me  :)  i  wont  say  anything  because  im  shy  but  it  makes  me  happy

+whenever  you  think  i 'm  afk  feel  free  to  whisper

+please..  try  to  be  nice  to  me  :(  i  take  a  lot  of  things  to  heart.  i  also  may  misinterpret  what  you  say  so  im  sorryr......

 if  im  playing  roblox  feel  free  to  join  from  profile  (my  joins  are  set  to  everyone.)

 sometimes  i  make  websites  but  im  really   bad  at  coding

-whenever  you  think  i 'm  afk  feel  free  to  whisper

 if  i  follow  you  on  here  i  either  wanna  be  friends  or  i  just  rlly  like  your  ponies  please  don 't  think  anything  of  it /srs